Vipani, The Farmers Marketplace

 An Indian social entrepreneur funded by US philanthropists to help Kenyan famers with the assitance of a Chinese and an Egyptian.
 I knew nothing about non-profit work before this summer and I am also sure there is much more to learn, but at least I believe I came a step closer.

-a one man show.
+Vipani, indian for "marketplace, is still a small non-for profit startup which until recently was a one man show.
 It's driven by the strong vision of its founder, Thomas.
 His vision is to re-establish trust between different players in the small farmers world by creating a trusted marketplace.

-many of the other approaches to helping farmers, he's quite critical of most of them!
+I enjoyed the many discussion I had with Thomas about the logic of his model and his takes about many of the other approaches to helping farmers, he's quite critical of most of them!
 Although he's not a sophisticated business person and I have some take about some of his strategies, he's definitely a man of high intellect and is a strongly opinionated person.
 I think i am also learning a lot from observing the founder-funder dynamics - especially how things get harder when funders try to micro manage.

 I went to the countryside several times, except for the spectacular nature in some of the valleys, the farmers and unit managers aren't very different from their Egyptian counterparts in terms of standard of living or sophistication.
 Julius, Samuel, and Elizabeth, the Vipani Unite managers, remind me of salesmen i used to train while implementing SalesBuzz at different CPG companies.